 The primary information graphic leveraged for exploratory interpretation of the closed sorting results was a bivariate matrix of agreement scores.
 Bivariate matrices were produced for both card versus card agreement (Figure 2, large section on the left/in the center) and card versus category agreement (Figure 2, thin section on along right border).
-The order of the symbols is determined using the average linkage hierarchical clustering algorithm provided by WebSort, which builds a nested hierarchy based on the agreement scores (O'Sullivan and Unwin, 2003); thus, symbols that were more likely to be found in the same category during the twenty sorts are more likely to be close to each other in the matrix.
-A high resolution, color version of the information graphic with symbol labels and embedded agreement scores is available for download at: http://www.geovista.psu.edu/Symbology/CardSorting/.
-It is important to note that additional information graphics were used during the exploratory visual analysis, but are not presented her due to space limitations; these additional graphics are posted at the aforementioned site and include a dendogram showing the results of the hierarchical clustering and a spatialization plot showing the results of multidimensional scaling.
+The order of the symbols in the card versus card matrix is determined using the average linkage hierarchical clustering algorithm provided by WebSort, which builds a nested hierarchy based on the agreement scores (Everitt, 2001); thus, symbols that were more likely to be found in the same category during the twenty sorts are more likely to be close to each other in the matrix.
+It is important to note that additional information graphics were used during the exploratory visual analysis, but are not presented here due to space limitations; these additional graphics include a dendogram showing the results of the hierarchical clustering and a spatialization plot showing the results of multidimensional scaling.

-The axes of the bivariate scheme shown in Figure 2 are same as the metrics included in Tables 3 and 4: agreement (either under 50% or at 50% or above) and accuracy (either correct or incorrect pairings).
+The axes of the bivariate scheme shown in the legend of Figure 2 combine the metrics reported in Tables 3 and 4: agreement (either under 50% or at 50% or above) and accuracy (either correct or incorrect pairings).
 Cells colored in either black (>=50% agreement and correct) or white (<50% and incorrect) are appropriate pairings of agreement and accuracy, reflecting areas where the sorts conformed to the ANSI standard categorization.
-Cells colored in either orange (>=50% agreement, but incorrect) and purple (<50% agreement, but correct) indicate areas where the sorts do not conform to the ANSI standard categorization.
-The general locations of the four ANSI standard categorizes are labeled along the card versus card agreement matrix; each ANSI standard category is considered below, with specific subsets of symbols that are discussed labeled by letter in the matrix.
+Cells colored in either orange (>=50% agreement, but incorrect) or purple (<50% agreement, but correct) indicate areas where the sorts do not conform to the ANSI standard categorization.
+The general locations of the four ANSI standard categories are labeled along the card versus card agreement matrix; each ANSI standard category is considered below, with specific subsets of symbols that are discussed labeled by letter in the matrix.

 The 'Operations' category is identified in Tables 3 and 4 as the worst in both agreement and accuracy.
 Viewing the bivariate matrix, it appears as though participants handled two large subsets of the 'Operations' symbols differently.
 Subset A consists of 15-20 symbols that were correctly classified in a majority of sorts, suggesting that participants clearly identified this set of symbols as 'Operations'.
 Subset A is composed of symbols with the word 'emergency' in their name (e.g., 'emergency operations center', 'emergency staging areas', 'emergency teams'), medical related symbols (e.g., 'ambulance', 'hospital ship', 'medical evacuation helicopter station'), and the set of six sensor-related symbols.
-Thus, participants took the
+Thus, participants took the 'Operations' category to mean symbols either related to detecting an emergency or responding to one.